About Us

 Woman Led

-When I first opened my shop’s doors in October 2018, I was at a crossroads in my personal life and I was hopeful that my new business would give me an opportunity to start over; a chance to reinvent myself.
+When the doors of our first retail store opened in October 2018, I was at a crossroads in my personal life and I was hopeful that my new business would give me an opportunity to start over; a chance to redefine my working life.
 Having owned several small businesses since my teens paired with a lifelong love of textiles, it seemed almost too good to be true that I was going to be merging my love of business and marketing with the various textile practices I’d been exploring and mastering for decades.
+And to be able to integrate culture and connection to place gave this new venture the soul it needed to thrive.

 Product Range

-The products found in the physical store and the online store include the signature fur jewelry line, hand-forged copper jewelry with natural semi-precious gemstones, textile jewelry, housewares, and textile wall art as well as original paintings made with handmade earth pigment watercolours and botanical inks.
-I work with materials that are naturally coloured and create designs that are simple and understated which allows the texture and tone of the materials to be prominent.
+The products found in the physical store and the online store include the signature fur jewelry line, whole tanned furs, permanent jewelry, books authored by me, stationery, as well as original paintings and prints made with handmade earth pigment watercolours and botanical inks.
+We work with materials that are naturally coloured and create designs that are simple and understated which allows the texture and tone of the materials to be prominent.

 Ethical Sourcing

 The Indigenous-sourced furs are primarily harvested by my husband George.
-He is the primary fur supplier for the company and for two winters, I was his full-time assistant.
-He is of Tlingit ancestry (First Nations) and the trapline we operate has been in his family for generations.
-In the trapping season (November-March) we run up to 180kms of trapline on our two snow machines where we check the dozens upon dozens of traps.
-Throughout the week, evenings are spent in the skinning shed processing hides which makes for very late nights but out of respect for the animals, we do this promptly so that we can return carcasses to the land on our next trip out to check traps (per government regulations).
+He supplies the majority of the wild furs for the company and for two winters, I was his full-time assistant.
+He is of Tlingit ancestry (First Nations/Native) and the trapline we operate has been in his family for generations.
+In the trapping season (November-March) we run up to 180kms (110mi) of trapline on our two snow machines where we check the dozens upon dozens of traps.
+Throughout the week, evenings are spent processing hides which makes for very late nights but out of respect for the animals, we do this promptly so that we can return carcasses to the land on our next trip out to check traps (per government regulations).
 Respect is at the core of how we harvest furs and that extends to how I use the furs in my work.

 About the Business

 In the beginning, I sold fur and fish-leather jewelry at a few small pop-ups in a friend’s cafe.
-These were wildly successful so when a tiny retail space came available (65 square feet!) for little more than $200 a month, I tentatively signed the lease and opened my doors.
-In the time since the first fish-leather earrings were made in 2018 until the time of this writing, I've moved into a larger store, begun selling wholesale, and opened a second retail store in the port of Skagway Alaska.
-I've been featured in Esquire, Vogue, and Forbes magazines.
-I’ve also received multiple awards for design.
+These were wildly successful so when a tiny retail space came available (65 square feet!) for little more than $200 a month, I tentatively signed the lease and opened the doors.
+In the time since the first fish-leather earrings were made in 2018 until the time of this writing, we've moved into a larger store, begun selling wholesale, and opened a second retail store in the cruise port of Skagway Alaska.
+We've been featured in Esquire, Vogue, and Forbes magazines.
+We’ve also received multiple awards for design and our business practices.

 Commitment to Ethical Practices

-My husband George is an Indigenous fur trapper and he helped me learn tremendously about the history of the fur industry in Canada.
+George is an Indigenous fur trapper and he helped me learn about the history of the fur industry in Canada.
 The current practice of harvesting fur in Canada and in the Yukon is highly regulated by territorial and federal government bodies.
-By pairing that standard with those of First Nations ways of knowing, doing, and being, I knew I was going to be working together with the fur harvesters to create a product that was entirely unlike anything currently on the market; not only because of its origins but also for the power it had to repair a tiny bit of the systemic inequality that exists for First Nations trappers.
+By pairing that standard with those of First Nations ways of knowing, doing, and being, I knew we were going to be working together with the fur harvesters to create a product that was entirely unlike anything currently on the market; not only because of its origins but also for the power it had to repair a tiny bit of the systemic inequality that exists for First Nations trappers.

 Meet Our Trappers